MarieClaireOConnell/User-Attitudes-on-Optimizing-Generative-AI-for-Sustainability/README.md

 ## Findings and Analysis
 - **AI Familiarity:** Millennials and Gen Z show the highest familiarity with AI, influenced by educational attainment.
-- **Environmental Awareness:** Greater AI familiarity correlates with higher awareness of its environmental impact but does not always lead to engagement with sustainability policies.
+- **Environmental Awareness:** Greater AI familiarity correlates with higher awareness of its environmental impact, but does not always lead to engagement with sustainability policies.
 - **Trade-offs:** Users willing to adopt energy-efficient AI solutions are also more likely to reduce usage.
 Financial cost is a barrier to adopting greener AI technologies.
 - **Regulatory Support:** Users who recognize AI's environmental impact are open to regulatory or financial interventions.